karkman/MetagenomeCourse2019/MetagenomePart1.md

 ## HUMAnN2
 HUMAnN2 might take some time to run.
-To have it ready for Thursday, we will run it already today.
+To be able to analyse the results on Thursday, we will run it already today.

 Make a batch job script for HUMAnN2.
 __NOTE!
 Use pre-downloaded databases, don't change the path to them__